mtnvencenzo/cezzis-pycore/.github/SUPPORT.md

 # 🆘 Support

-Need help with the Cezzis Cocktails RAG Agent?
+Need help with Cezzis PyCore?
 We're here to help!
 This document provides information about how to get support for the project.

 ## 📋 Table of Contents